 A very simple example would be that of a web server – this is something that will often be handled by a Windows Server operating system such as 2012 and the purpose of this machine would be to serve a website to visitors.

-There are hundreds or perhaps even thousands of other similar features available in Windows Server operating systems which will give the server the ability to offer various services to its clients such as DNS (Converting domain names to IP addresses), DHCP (Assigning IP addresses to client computers), Hyper-V role (Creating and manging virtual computers) and many more.
+There are hundreds or perhaps even thousands of other similar features available in Windows Server operating systems which will give the server the ability to offer various services to its clients such as DNS (Converting domain names to IP addresses), DHCP (Assigning IP addresses to client computers), Hyper-V role (Creating and managing virtual computers) and many more.
+You can find formal training online to learn more of the details of administering Windows Server 2012.

 How to get a Windows Server?